rcmaniac25/d3fabric/README.md

 1. Simplification of the `selection.attr` function.
 2. Examples
+3. Better input support (currently it "works" but not well)
-3. Unit tests
+4. Unit tests
-4. API documentation
+5. API documentation
-5. Performance improvements (see below)
+6. Performance improvements (see below)
+7. Interop with other portions of d3
-6. Probably support node.js
+8. Probably support node.js

 Performance
 =====